 If a meter is not available to estimate how much water is used per day, 0.2m³ is multiplied by the amount of people using the supply.
 For example, for 12 people using a water supply 12 x 0.2 = 2.4m³ per day.

 It is likely that you have already been contacted if we are aware of your premises having a private water supply.
-However, if you have not been contacted, and you feel that your premises may fall into the above category, please contact us to discuss this further.
+However, if you have not been contacted, it may be that we are not aware of your supply and we would therefore be grateful if you would contact us.

-We are currently working through our large list of small supplies and therefore it is likely that you will be contacted in due course.
-However, if you have never received any correspondence from us relating to your private water supply, we may not know of its existence and you should contact us to discuss this further.
+If you have never received any correspondence from us relating to your private water supply, we may not know of its existence and we would therefore be grateful if you would contact us.

-The regulations allow the Council to charge fees for its activities in ensuring that private water supplies to commercial and residential premises are wholesome.
+The regulations allow the Council to charge fees for its activities in ensuring that private water supplies serving our district are wholesome.

 We strongly recommend that private water supplies and their distribution and treatment systems are properly maintained to prevent contamination of your drinking water.

 Wells and boreholes should be suitably covered and protected.
-Loft or other storage tanks should be checked and cleaned when required.
-Any treatment systems such as ultra-violet (UV) and reverse osmosis filters should be checked and maintained in accordance with the manufacturers' instructions and guidelines.
+Loft or other storage tanks should be checked and cleaned when routinely.
+Any treatment systems such as ultra-violet (UV) and reverse osmosis/ or cartridge filters should be checked and maintained in accordance with the manufacturers' instructions and guidelines.

-You may wish to employ a water treatment company to carry out maintenance for you.
+We recommend that your supply and its equipment are serviced regularly by a qualified water engineer.
 Names of companies who carry out this kind of work can be found on Yell.com or in the Yellow Pages under 'Pumps and Pumping Equipment' or 'Water Treatment'.

 All water supply queries and emergencies should be raised directly with the water company that supplies you:

-Complaints about the service received from a mains water company should be directed to the Consumer Council for Water.
+Complaints about the service received from mains water companies should be directed to the Consumer Council for Water.